Irwin Naturals Signs Letter of Intent to Acquire Braxia Scientific

 Combined network of clinics creates a leading international mental health research platform for in-human clinical development of novel therapeutics.

-/EIN News/ -- LOS ANGELES, Jan.
-30, 2023 (GLOBE NEWSWIRE) -- Irwin Naturals Inc. (CSE: IWIN) (OTC: IWINF) (FRA: 97X) (“Irwin” or the “Company”), is pleased to announce it has entered into a non-binding amended and restated Letter of Intent (“LOI”) for a business combination with Braxia Scientific Corp. (“Braxia Scientific”), (CSE: BRAX) (OTC: BRAXF) (FWB: 4960), a medical research company providing psychiatric, innovative ketamine and psilocybin treatments for mental health disorders.
-The LOI sets forth the material terms and conditions upon which Irwin will acquire all of the issued and outstanding common shares (the “Braxia Shares”) of Braxia (the “Proposed Transaction”).
+LOS ANGELES, Jan.
+30, 2023 (GLOBE NEWSWIRE) -- Irwin Naturals Inc. IWIN IWINF (FRA: 97X) ("Irwin" or the "Company"), is pleased to announce it has entered into a non-binding amended and restated Letter of Intent ("LOI") for a business combination with Braxia Scientific Corp. ("Braxia Scientific"), BRAX BRAXF (FWB: 4960), a medical research company providing psychiatric, innovative ketamine and psilocybin treatments for mental health disorders.
+The LOI sets forth the material terms and conditions upon which Irwin will acquire all of the issued and outstanding common shares (the "Braxia Shares") of Braxia (the "Proposed Transaction").

 Under the terms of the LOI, Irwin is prepared to offer a purchase price per Braxia Share based upon a valuation of the outstanding Braxia Shares of US$30,000,000 and a deemed value per subordinate voting share ("Irwin Share") and/or proportionate voting share of Irwin ("Consideration Shares") equal to the greater of US$3.00 and the volume weighted average trading price of Irwin Shares on the Canadian Securities Exchange (the "CSE") for the 20 trading days immediately prior to the execution of the Arrangement Agreement.
 The purchase price would be payable on closing of the Proposed Transaction (the "Closing Date") by the issuance of Consideration Shares to each holder of Braxia Shares.
 Based on the closing price of Irwin Shares and Braxia Shares on the CSE on January 25, 2023 of C$3.80 and C$0.05, respectively, the purchase price and exchange ratio imply a 315.72% premium to the price of Braxia Shares.
 The number of Consideration Shares will also be adjusted upward in the event that the total consideration received by holders of Braxia Shares is less than US$30,000,000, to be determined at a specified period of time after the Closing Date and as set forth in the Arrangement Agreement.